lhvu2/1000-vcf/README.md

 # All VN Genomes
-## Gene List with Chromosome and Score
+## Gene List with Chromosome and Number of VN genomes that have at least one NON 0|0

 | Gene Name              | Chromosome | Number of VN Genomes |
 |-------------------|------------|-------|